 There are no degree requirements for those wishing to take classes only for enrichment.
-Anyone can apply to become a non-credit/audit student.
+Anyone can apply to become a non-credit/audit student in an undergraduate or graduate class.
 Applicants must complete the non-credit application for admission before his/her acceptance is considered.